unkcpz/dotfiles/README.md

 # xremap-wlroots
 ```

 - `xremap` for mapping win+hljk to arrow keys need `$HOME/.config/xremap.yml`
 - xremap need `sudo usermod -aG input $USER`
 - and xremap need: https://github.com/xremap/xremap?tab=readme-ov-file#arch-linux-1 to be in the uinput (make sure go through every steps)
+- enable mako service: `systemctl --user status mako`, can test by `notify-send "Mako Test" "If you see this, mako is working"`

 ### neovim